emmadickson/bcrd/support.md

           <h4  style="font-family: 'PT Sans', sans-serif; color:gray">Bull City Roller Derby Volunteers</h4>
           <div class="divider"></div>
           <br />
-          <p>Thank you to all of our amazing volunteers, for your support of BCRD!</p>
+          <p class="gray-text>Thank you to all of our amazing volunteers, for your support of BCRD!</p>
           <br />
-          <p>If you love the idea of being part of what makes BCRD incredible, if you want to meet new folx, or if you want to support inclusive athletics in Durham, this is your thing!</p>
+          <p class="gray-text>If you love the idea of being part of what makes BCRD incredible, if you want to meet new folx, or if you want to support inclusive athletics in Durham, this is your thing!</p>
           <br />
-          <p>Want to be a BCRD volunteer?
+          <p class="gray-text>Want to be a BCRD volunteer?
 Email bullcityrollerderby@gmail.com to learn more.</p>
           <br />

           <div class="divider"></div>